Kashmiri protesters run towards Indian security personnel during a demonstration against the plan to resettle Hindus.

-Many Kashmiri Hindus, or Pandits, also say they are not in favour of the plan.
+Many Kashmiri Hindus, or Pandits, also say they are not in favor of the plan.

 Between 200,000 to 300,000 Hindus are estimated to have fled Kashmir after an armed revolt against New Delhi's rule erupted in 1989 and Prime Minister Narendra Modi's Bharatiya Janata Party (BJP) has long vowed to return them to their homes.

 Just a month ago, the BJP took control of the Kashmir government in alliance with a regional partner - the first time the Hindu nationalist party has been in power in the state.
 This week, the state government unveiled a plan to set up self-contained, heavily guarded colonies for Hindus who fled their homes and are now living elsewhere in India or overseas.

 Kashmir is divided between Hindu-majority India and Islamic Pakistan and the nuclear-armed neighbors have gone to war two times over the territory since independence in 1947.
 A third confrontation in 1999 stopped short of a formal war.